nilearn/nilearn/doc/supervised_learning.rst

 Supervised learning
 ====================

 Supervised learning is focussed on predicting on output value.
-In fMRI it is often used in the context of *decoding*: predicting behavior from brain images.
+In NeuroImaging it is often used in the context of *decoding*: predicting behavior from brain images.
 It may also be useful for diagnostic.

 ____